 Donna Lee "Nany" Thompson, 68 of Route 67 passed at home, surrounded by her loving family, on Saturday, March 14th, after a brave battle with cancer.

-To plant a memorial tree in honor of Donna Lee Thompson (Bussing), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Donna Lee Thompson (Bussing), please visit our Heartfelt Sympathies Store.

 Born in Troy, March 12, 1952, daughter of James and Velda Bartlett Bussing, she was raised by Ed and Mary Noradki in foster care.
 She graduated from Shenendehowa High School in 1971.